jackmcgaughey/reddit-meme-generator/README.md

    - Redirect URI: `http://localhost:8000` (this is also a placeholder)
 4. Click "Create app"
 5. Note your `client_id` (displayed under your app name) and `client_secret`
+6. Add these credentials to your local `config.json` file or provide them when prompted at first launch

 The application will prompt you to enter these credentials on first launch.